Download PDF: Structures_Dec2018.pdf

-C3S has developed a 3U cubesat structure that utilizes a card slot system, as shown in Figure 6.4, which is intended to provide several stated benefits over the more common PC/104 stack solution.
-These benefits include access to individual cards during integration and testing (PC/104 solutions require de-integration of an entire stack to isolate a single card), improved stack-up tolerance, and better thermal management of individual cards compared to a traditional PC/104 stack, where all cards are connected series and are thermally interdependent 4.
+C3S has developed a 3U CubeSat structure that utilizes a card slot system, as shown in Figure 6‑7, which is intended to provide several stated benefits over the more common PC/104 stack solution.
+These benefits include access to individual cards during integration and testing (PC/104 solutions require de-integration of an entire stack to isolate a single card), improved stack-up tolerance, and better thermal management of individual cards compared to a traditional PC/104 stack, where all cards are connected series and are thermally interdependent 7.

 There are several companies offering mechanisms for the small spacecraft and smaller markets.
-Although not exhaustive, this section will highlight a few devices for release actuation, component pointing, and boom extension, that represent the state of the art for the cubesat market.
-Deployable mechanisms used for deorbit devices, please refer to the Deorbit chapter.
+Although not exhaustive, this section will highlight a few devices for release actuation, component pointing, and boom extension that represent the state of the art for the CubeSat market.
+For deployable mechanisms used for deorbit devices, please refer to the Deorbit chapter.

 CDT: Deployable Booms

 Composite Technology Development (CTD) has developed a composite boom called the Stable Tubular Extendable Lock-Out Composite (STELOC), that is rolled up or folded for stowage and deploys using stored strain energy.
 The slit-tube boom, shown in Figure 6‑8 employs an innovative interlocking edge feature along the tube slit that greatly enhances stability.
 The boom can be fabricated in many custom diameters and lengths, offers a small stowed volume, and has a near-zero coefficient of thermal expansion (CTE) 8.

 Tethers Unlimited: 3 DOF Gimbal Mechanism

 Tethers Unlimited offers a 3 DOF gimbal mechanism called the Compact On-Board Robotic Articulator (COBRA).
 This mechanism provides accurate pointing for sensors and thrusters.
 The COBRA packages down to 100 x 100 x 33.25 mm and weighs 155 grams 9.
 An image of the COBRA is shown in Figure 6.6.